Wine with Pizza & Pasta: The Italian Food & Wine Pairing Guide 2025

 Best Wine with Pizza: Classic Pairings from ‘O Ver’s Menu

 Pairing wine with pizza is about highlighting flavours so each bite feels balanced and complete.
-Here are standout combinations from ‘O Ver’s menu:
+Here are standout combinations from ‘O Ver Borough’s food menu:

 Fresh tomato, mozzarella, and basil pair perfectly with Chianti.
 Its bright acidity cuts through the cheese while cherry and herbal notes echo the pizza’s freshness.